SEM The Musical 10

 The indirect effect is .15 in the above example.
 If each of the two segments of the indirect effect (A to M, and M to O) is each statisically significant (i.e., different from zero), we would be confident that the indirect effect also is significant.
 As Hayes (2009, "Beyond Baron and Kenny: Statistical mediation analysis in the new millennium") notes, however, "it is possible for an indirect effect to be detectably different from zero even though one of its constituent paths is not."
 What is called for is a significance test of the indirect effect of .15 (or whatever value one has).

 The problem is that there is no existing theoretical distribution such as the z, t, F, or chi-square distribution to judge the statistical significance of an indirect effect (i.e., whether or not one's obtained indirect effect falls in the upper or lower 2.5% of the distribution for a two-tailed p < .05 significance level).
 Therefore, researchers use a "synthetic" statistical distribution for testing the significance of indirect effects, known as a "bootstrap" distribution.
 Kenny discusses this on his website and it is also illustrated in slide 6 of this slideshow.
+In 2022, my colleague Sylvia Niehuis and I published an encyclopedia entry on bootstrapping, which can be obtained via ResearchGate.

 An additional source for studying mediation in SEM is: